-- Upon arrival, identify yourself as the VCTC/SBCAG Agency Representative (Transportation Seat) and report to the Liaison Officer. - Clarify issues regarding your authority and assignment.
+- Upon arrival, identify yourself as the VCTC/SBCAG Agency Representative (Transportation Seat) and report to the Liaison Officer. - ☐ Clarify issues regarding your authority and assignment.

-■ Notify all key VCTC/SBCAG and transit operator personnel of the situation and VCTC/SBCAG's role in the County/OA EOC.

-- Obtain a briefing from the Liaison Officer. - As appropriate, report to the EOC Director for a briefing and provide a VCTC/SBCAG and transit operator status report.
-(See Appendix L: SBCAG Transit Summary Status Form and Appendix M: VCTC Transit Summary Status Form for a copy of the Situation Status Report). - Participate in other County/OA EOC meetings and briefings, as appropriate.

-Assist Management staff and the Planning/Intelligence Section in the preparation of the Action Plan, as needed.

-- See Documentation and Reports in Common EOC Responsibilities Checklist. - Provide personnel time records to the Liaison Officer at the end of each work shift. - Ensure all transit costs related to the emergency response are captured (vehicle mileage, fuel, materials and supplies).

-- Offer input regarding VCTC/SBCAG policies, procedures and agreements, as necessary. - Consider legal/fiscal implications to transit operators.

-- See Resources in Common EOC Responsibilities Checklist. - Request additional VCTC/SBCAG or transit operator personnel to maintain a 24-hour operation as required. - Serve as a hub of transportation resource requests from the County/OA EOC and transit providers. - Coordinate the provision of requested transportation resources from the County/OA EOC and transit providers.
-(See Appendix P: Santa Barbara Transportation Contacts through Appendix S: Ventura County Transit Vehicles for agency inventories and contact information). - Track transit provider resources and assignments. - Maintain inventory of support and transportation vehicles (staff cars, buses, pick-up trucks, light/heavy trucks). - Provide transportation resource information to the County/OA EOC and to transit providers.

-- Coordinate with the Planning/Intelligence and Operations Section to determine which disaster routes are available for emergency use. - Coordinate use of emergency routes with the Operations Section. - Coordinate with other sections and branches/groups/units to identify transportation priorities.
+NO TIFICATIONS Notify all key VCTC/SBCAG and transit operator personnel of the situation and VCTC/SBCAG's role in the County/OA EOC.
+ETINGS/BRIEFINGS Obtain a briefing from the Liaison Officer. Ч As appropriate, report to the EOC Director for a briefing and provide a VCTC/SBCAG and transit operator status report.
+(See Appendix L : SBCAG Transit Summary Status Form and Appendix M : VCTC Transit Summary Status Form for a copy of the Situation Status Report). П Participate in other County/OA EOC meetings and briefings, as appropriate. ranticipate in other country on Loc meetings and briefings, as appropriate.
+AC TION PLANNING Assist Management staff and the Planning/Intelligence Section in the preparation of the Action Plan, as needed. $\overline{}$ CUMENTATION See Documentation and Reports in Common EOC Responsibilities Checklist.
+Provide personnel time records to the Liaison Officer at the end of each work shift. Ч Ensure all transit costs related to the emergency response are captured (vehicle mileage, fuel, materials and supplies). РО LICIES Offer input regarding VCTC/SBCAG policies, procedures and agreements, as necessary.
+Consider legal/fiscal implications to transit operators. $\overline{}$ SOURCES See Resources in Common EOC Responsibilities Checklist. Ц Request additional VCTC/SBCAG or transit operator personnel to maintain a 24-hour operation as required.
+Serve as a hub of transportation resource requests from the County/OA EOC and transit providers. Ч Coordinate the provision of requested transportation resources from the County/OA EOC and transit providers.
+(See Appendix P: Santa Barbara Transportation Contacts through Appendix S: Ventura County Transit Vehicles for agency inventories and contact information).
+Track transit provider resources and assignments.
+Maintain inventory of support and transportation vehicles (staff cars, buses, pick-up trucks, light/heavy trucks).
+Provide transportation resource information to the County/OA EOC and to transit providers. · · · · · · · · · · · · · · · · · · · $\overline{}$ ACUATION SUPPORT Coordinate with the Planning/Intelligence and Operations Section to determine which disaster · · · · · · · · · · · · · · · · · · · routes are available for emergency use.

-Coordinate with County/OA EOC staff to develop a transportation plan for movement of:

-- Population in an evacuation area, including persons with disabilities, access and functional needs, as needed.
+Ц Coordinate with County/OA EOC staff to develop a transportation plan for movement of: Population in an evacuation area, including persons with disabilities, access and functional needs, as needed.
 Coordinate with paratransit operators as necessary.
-Coordinate transportation of animals with the Animal Care Unit in the Operations Section, as required. - Coordinate with the Animal Care Unit in the Operations Section to support them with transportation resources, as needed. - Personnel, supplies and equipment to the EOC, field units, shelters and Field Treatment Sites (FTSs). - Individuals to medical facilities as requested by Operations Section. - Emergency workers, Disaster Service Workers (DSWs) and volunteers to and from risk area. - Dependents and families of emergency workers as requested by the Care and Shelter Branch.
+Coordinate transportation of animals with the Animal Care Unit in the Operations Section, as required.
+Coordinate with the Animal Care Unit in the Operations Section to support them with any animal evacuation issues.
+Personnel, supplies and equipment to the EOC, field units, shelters and Field Treatment Sites (FTSs).
+Individuals to medical facilities as requested by Operations Section.
+Emergency workers, Disaster Service Workers (DSWs) and volunteers to and from risk area.
+Dependents and families of emergency workers as requested by the Care and Shelter Branch.
 Ensure that transit vehicle usage is documented by activity and date and hours in use.

-- Review your position responsibilities. - Advise VCTC/SBCAG staff to activate the agency Transportation Operations Center, if additional support for your position in the County/OA EOC is needed. - Determine information needs and advise the Liaison Officer of those needs. - Provide appropriate transit information to the Planning/Intelligence Section and PIO, as needed. - Advise and assist the PIO in the release of transportation information to the public and the media. - Ensure VCTC/SBCAG Continuity of Government and Continuity of Operations and assist the County/OA EOC for transition to a recovery organization to restore the area to pre-disaster conditions as quickly and effectively as possible.
+ON GOING ACTIVITIES Review your position responsibilities.
+Advise VCTC/SBCAG staff to activate the agency Transportation Operations Center, if additional support for your position in the County/OA EOC is needed.
+Determine information needs and advise the Liaison Officer of those needs.
+Provide appropriate transit information to the Planning/Intelligence Section and PIO, as needed.
+Advise and assist the PIO in the release of transportation information to the public and the media.
+Ensure VCTC/SBCAG Continuity of Government and Continuity of Operations and assist the County/OA EOC for transition to a recovery organization to restore the area to pre-disaster conditions as quickly and effectively as possible. containing as quietily and effectively as possible.